 Course Category: Islamic Sciences | Level 2 Core Course

-Click here to view a short segment of this course: Class Sample: Understanding the Muslim World with Ustadha Zaynab Ansari
+Click here to view a short segment of this course: Mujaddidīn: Crises and Cures of Muslim History with Anse Marah Dahman

 Length: 1 term (15 weeks)

-Timings: Mondays, 8:00 pm CST/2:00 am GMT Click here to convert to your own time zone.
+Timings: Sundays, 7:00 am CST/1:00 pm GMT Click here to convert to your own time zone.

 Classes last approximately 1.5 hours each.
 Live attendance is not required but recommended whenever possible.
 Recordings of the sessions will be made available for registered students who cannot attend live.

-Offered: This course is offered in the Fall term of each year.
+Offered: This course is offered in the Spring term of each year.

 - Students should be women above the age of 17.

-Course Requirements: Students are expected to attend the weekly online lectures, complete one or more weekly assignments, read the assigned material, write one critical analysis paper, and review and sit for a final exam.
+Course Requirements: Students are expected to attend the weekly online lectures, complete one or more weekly assignments, read the assigned material, write one term paper, and review and sit for a final exam.

 Students are responsible for ordering their textbooks before the start of class.
 Ribaat textbooks are available to enrolled students at a discounted rate through Daybreak Press Global Bookshop.
 Once enrolled, students will have access to the discount code through the course forum.